It doesn’t belong here

-And greys the bare hedge in Winter.
+And greys the bare hedge in winter.

 Perhaps they died there before it crumbled

-And it commemorates their grey hair
+And it remembers their grey hair

-And ragged clothes.
+And clothes worn threadbare.
 It was long ago

-That the house fell but when the seed came
+That the house fell, but when the seed came

 Is hard to tell.
 It was there from the first

-Time I passed in Winter.
+Time I passed in winter.
 I always mean to look

-That it means to me, leaving things behind.
+it means to me, things left behind.

 Old men, old women, lives like green leaves